PierrickPochelu/word_tree_label/README.md

   <tr> <th> softmax <br/> 10 output </th> <td> 92.63% <red>*</red>               </td> <td> <b>66.69%</b> </td> </tr>
  <tr> <th> multi optional softmax </th> <td> <b>93.30%</b>             </td> <td> 65.86% </td> </tr>
  </table>
 &#42; To classify "animals or vehicles" with 10 output softmax we look if the class predicted belong to animal or vehicle super-class.

+We can observe classify 2 super-class is better describe with our multi-optional-softmax.

 <h2> References </h2>